iamthebesthackerandcoder/cheakers-engine/WARP.md

 - Optional accelerators: install as needed for speedups (e.g., pip install numba torch).
 CuPy may require a CUDA-specific wheel
 - Hooks: pre-commit includes black, ruff (with --fix), ruff-format, mypy, and a pytest sanity run
 - Data/models: artifacts are saved under data/ by default; checkpoints contain model state and training stats

+Documentation
+- Consolidated architecture and roadmap: see architecture_and_todo.md